medihebfaiza/medihebfaiza.com-old/my_collections/_projects/2020-11-12-tuni-board.markdown

 ---
 layout: post
 title:  "tuni-board"
-excerpt: "A Billboard like React App for Tunisian Artists based on Youtube Data"
+excerpt: "A Billboard like React App for Tunisian Artists based on Youtube Data."
 date: 2020-11-12 16:51:00 +0100
 emoji: 🏆
 github: